-This bill does not have an expenditure or revenue impact on the General Fund, Other Funds, or Federal Funds from updating conformity to the Internal Revenue Code, adopting additional non-conforming items, and implementing a \$1,525 personal exemption for taxpayers and dependents.
+This bill does not have an expenditure or revenue impact on the General Fund, Other Funds, or Federal Funds in FY 2018-19 from updating conformity to the Internal Revenue Code, adopting additional non-conforming items, and implementing dependent exemptions.
+General Fund individual income tax revenue will decrease by \$4,000,000 in FY 2019-20 due to adjusting the individual income tax brackets by full inflation beginning in tax year 2019.